AdaWorld: Learning Adaptable World Models with Latent Actions: Experiments

-\textbf{Averaged action embedding.} We ablate the averaged action embedding proposed in \ref{sec:adaptable} with random initialization and adapt the resultant model to the unseen Minecraft environment.
-From \cref{fig:mc_ablation}, we observe that randomly initializing the action embeddings of \modelname results in a quality drop at the beginning.
+\textbf{Interface initialization.} We ablate the latent action initialization approaches in \cref{sec:adaptable} with random initialization and adapt the resultant model to the unseen Minecraft and nuScenes. \cref{fig:curve} shows that randomly initializing the control interface of \modelname results in a quality drop at the beginning.
 Nevertheless, it is noteworthy that although our variant is slightly worse than the action-agnostic pretraining baseline when the finetuning begins, it rapidly surpasses the action-agnostic baseline after just 200 steps.
 This is because \modelname has learned a highly adaptable control interface through action-aware pretraining, allowing it to efficiently adapt to an unseen environment by simply fitting the action embeddings for the new action space.

 \textbf{Data diversity.} We also study the impact of data mixture to the generalization ability of latent actions.
 To this end, we implement three latent action autoencoder with different combinations of Open X-Embodiment (OpenX)~\cite{o2023open} and Gym Retro~\cite{nichol2018gotta} datasets for 40K steps.
 We then assess the latent action decoder predictions of these three variants on Procgen benchmark~\cite{cobbe2020leveraging} in \Cref{tab:data}.
 Surprisingly, we discover that even though OpenX mainly consists of real-world robot videos, incorporating OpenX helps the latent action autoencoder generalize to the unseen 2D virtual games in Procgen.
 This suggests that further increasing data diversity may positively affect the generalization of our latent actions.